social games for everyone

 Consensus Chess is in public beta.

-Additionally, Consensus Chess allows for more players to participate in the game at once.
+Consensus Chess is played online over social networks, such as Mastodon.
 While traditional chess is a two-player game, Consensus Chess can be played by teams of any size, making it a great option for groups of friends or even larger groups.

-So why not give Consensus Chess a try?
+Why not give Consensus Chess a try?
 It's a fresh take on a classic game that is sure to provide plenty of entertainment for players of all skill levels.
-Give it a try and see for yourself how much fun it can be!
+Beginners can play alongside more experienced players, and learn from every game.
+See for yourself how much fun it can be!

 To play, visit us on Mastodon, and find a game you'd like to join.
 Pick your side (black or white).